rotundasoftware/cartero-express-middleware/README.md

 Express middleware for [Cartero](https://github.com/rotundasoftware/cartero).
-Automatically populates `res.local` with the `script` and `link` tags needed to load all the js / css assets for view being rendered.
+Automatically populates `res.locals.cartero_js` and `res.locals.cartero_css` with the `script` and `link` tags (respectively) needed to load all the js / css assets for view being rendered.

 ## Usage